Why Are Neutron Stars Called Neutron Stars

 Q: What is the difference between a neutron star and a black hole?

 A: Both are remnants of massive stars, but their fates differ.
-If a star's core is too massive (exceeding the Tolman–Oppenheimer–Volkoff limit), even neutron degeneracy pressure cannot prevent total collapse, resulting in a black hole.
+And if a star's core is too massive (exceeding the Tolman–Oppenheimer–Volkoff limit), even neutron degeneracy pressure cannot prevent total collapse, resulting in a black hole.
 A neutron star is supported by this pressure, while a black hole is a singularity where gravity is so strong that nothing, not even light, can escape.

 Q: How are neutron stars formed?